 Canton City Public Health is equipped to receive communicable disease reports on a 24/7 basis.
-Physicians, healthcare providers and laboratories are legally required by the Ohio Administrative Code, Chapter 3701-3 to report the existence of a case, a suspected case or a positive laboratory result of any Class A, B or C reportable disease to the local health jurisdiction where the patient resides.
+Physicians, healthcare providers and laboratories are legally required by the Ohio Administrative Code, Chapter 3701-3 to report the existence of a case, a suspected case or a positive laboratory result of any Class A and B reportable infectious diseases, and Class C outbreak, unusual incident or epidemic of other diseases to the local health jurisdiction where the patient resides.

 Class A diseases must be reported to the local health department immediately by telephone, and Class B and C diseases must be reported to the local health department by the close of the next business day.
-Canton City Public Health is prepared to receive reports via telephone, fax, electronic lab report (ELR) and USPS mail.
-To maintain a reliable system, Canton City Public Health tests its reporting system twice a year to ensure the system is functional, dependable, confidential, accurate and appropriate for the data it is receiving.
-Because the system is set up to receive reports by phone, fax and ELR, all elements must be tested to ensure the ability to receive reports.
+Canton City Public Health is prepared to receive reports via telephone, secure fax, encrypted e-mail, electronic lab report (ELR) and USPS mail.
+To maintain a reliable system, Canton City Public Health tests its reporting system annually to ensure the system is functional, dependable, confidential, accurate and appropriate for the data it is receiving.
+Because the system is set up to receive reports by phone, secure fax, encrypted e-mail, and ELR, all elements must be tested to ensure the ability to receive reports.